gguex/SemSim_AutoCor/code_python/README.md

     - The *input_file*, i.e. the name of the POS-selection file to use, as found in a the "corpora" folder.
     - The *sim_tag*, i.e. the name of the tag for a similarity given during the creation of the similarity.
+    - The *exch_mat_opt* option, i.e. either "u" or "d", for respectively an uniform or diffusive exchange matrix.
-    - The *lisa_range*, i.e. the range of neighbourhood for words, as defined by the exchange matrix E.
+    - The *exch_range* parameter, i.e. the range of the exchange matrix (for the uniform exchange matrix) or the time parameter (for the diffusive exchange matrix).

-- *OUPUTS*:
+- *OUTPUTS*:

     - The file <input_file>_<sim_tag>_lisa<lisa_range>.png, showing the LISA index for every token.
     - The file <input_file>_<sim_tag>_lisa<lisa_range>.html, coloring every token depending its LISA index